geneichinose/capstone_project_24_1_report/README.md

    macro avg       0.86      0.97      0.90       576
 weighted avg       0.95      0.94      0.94       576
 </pre>

-Table of scores and metrics for SVC classifier
+Table of scores and metrics for SVC classifier.
+SVC performed the best for the ex recall 0.97 with acceptable false alarms (precision 0.76).

 Confusion matrix for SVC classifier.